 comprised of interactive text and video based lessons.
 This was then added to an array of additional medical courses already available at In2Med – creating a comprehensive online medical platform that takes students on their journey from school, through

 medical school and beyond.
-The course was launched on 13 July and has received great uptake and feedback, and was recently mentioned in the Cambridge Independent Newspaper.
+The course was launched on 13 July and has received great uptake and feedback, and was recently mentioned in the Cambridge Independent newspaper.

-I am and will remain indebted to the Accelerate Programme for all the support they have provided, as for me, the business world was an alien world.
+I am and will remain indebted to the Accelerate Cambridge programme for all the support they have provided, as for me, the business world was an alien world.
 I remember turning up to my Accelerate interview in my medical attire having just come from a ward round, trying to pitch my idea.
 I was really nervous just handing out my business card whilst trying to “network” – I felt much more comfortable learning 2000 drug names than get confused with all the jargon of digital marketing and setting up a company.
 In2Med has grown organically having to learn each stage of the process from scratch, making mistakes all along the way.

 The future of In2Med looks very promising.
 We continue to develop additional medical courses and expand our reach to every medical student across the country.
 Having been awarded funding to now hire our first intern, we look forward to developing our upcoming medical interview course as well as online medical modules designed to teach students clinical medicine.
 Our top priority is to develop high quality resources and become the single place that medical students turn to for information, whilst at the same time personally trying to pass our final year medicine exams.